andwn/cave-story-md/doc/DIFFERENCES.md

 #### Graphics
  - CANTFIX: The resolution is 320x224 instead of 320x240 in NTSC mode.
 This causes rooms like First Cave and Egg Corridor to scroll vertically 16 pixels.
- - CANTFIX: The sprinkler drops will be prerendered and probably reach a smaller area.
+ - WONTFIX: I got a bit creative with the sprinkler effect to avoid lag.
+There are less particles and they alternate visibility.
  - WONTFIX: The message box disappears on fade out, but text is still visible.
 The way that works is actually that the color white in the main palette is kept white, as a result you can see the white of the HUD during fades too.
  - WONTFIX: Where Courier New was used in the original game I am using the default 8x8 SGDK font.
 The font may change but it will likely still be 8x8.
  - WONTFIX: CSMD uses a simple palette fade instead of the original effect which is very difficult to emulate on the hardware.
- - WONTFIX: Core and Dark Place have Sonic water instead of using the background layer.
  - WONTFIX: Chaba's desk is shortened by 2 pixels on the right.
+ - MIGHTFIX: Core and Dark Place have Sonic water instead of using the background layer.
  - MIGHTFIX: The smoke effect is just 1 immobile puff instead of many that burst into different directions.
  - MIGHTFIX: The HUD only displays the currently selected weapon's icon.
  - MIGHTFIX: The HUD also doesn't have a dark red background behind the heart and health numbers.